vhytyk/skype-search/README.md

 Installation:
 =====
+- First, you need .net 4.0 installed on your machine.
 - Download installation http://goo.gl/1YqUCY
 - Run it and choose destination directory
 - After extraction Skype Search will start automatically.